bzw133/SHAARP.ml/docs/FAQ.md

+## Good practice when using ♯SHAARP._ml_
+- It is recommended one should **NOT** save the SHAARP._ml_.nb.
+- All postprocess should be performed in a separate notebook.
+- If for any reason you would like to save SHAARP._ml_.nb, always "Delete All Output" (from the drop-down menu `Cell` of Mathematica) before saving.
+Otherwise, there will issues with the preexisting "ghost" GUI when re-opening the same notebook next time.

-## initialization of ♯SHAARP._ml_
+## Initialization of ♯SHAARP._ml_
 - Q: Why doesn't main panel show up?
-- A: It usually takes 20 ~ 30s for the initialization depending on the configuration of hardware.
+- A: It usually takes up to 20 ~ 30s for the initialization depending on the configuration of hardware.
+- Q: Cannot initialize `SHAARP_Init.nb`
+- A: Make sure the initialization notebook `setup.nb` is inside the same folder of `SHAARP.ml.nb`.

 ## Warning message of ♯SHAARP._ml_
 - Q: Why there are warning signs before progress bar?